-Every year, Brighton’s LGBT pride takes place the first week-end of August.
+Every year, Brighton’s LGBT Pride takes place on the first weekend of August.
 Although it is officially a Friday to Sunday event, festivities last more than a week.
 The city is packed with thousands of visitors coming from all over Europe.
 It is without the shadow of a doubt the main and busiest weekend of the year.
 I was living in Cornwall, and with my friends, we’ve never missed one single pride!
 Below you can find out about my experience and why you should go at least once in your life.

-What the LGBT pride is fighting for
+What LGBT Pride is fighting for

 LGBT is an initialism and represents lesbian, gay, bisexual, and transgender.
 Nowadays, I feel like it happens more and more to read in the newspaper about homophobic aggressions.
 These criminal acts are unforgivable and education is still necessary.
+It is also true that the more we take care of our own happiness, the more acts of love we do in the world.

 Brighton’s LGBT Pride